kyma-project/cli/docs/gen-docs/kyma_create.md

 ## See also

 * [kyma](#kyma-kyma)	 - Controls a Kyma cluster.
-* [kyma create system](#kyma-create-system-kyma-create-system)	 - Creates a system on the Kyma cluster.
+* [kyma create system](#kyma-create-system-kyma-create-system)	 - Creates a system on the Kyma cluster with the specified name.